 Pleasure Airplane.
 For the joy of tourists during their voyage to the moon.
 Exit door.

 Tractor T5.
-Terrestrial vehicle with winch, spring suspension and traction tyres.
+Terrestrial vehicle with winch, spring suspension and traction tires.

 Base Patrol "Crickat" P1.
 Car in a purple colour that imitates a fire truck, with probe launcher and rotating turret.